asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 typical messaging technologies (JMS).
-The idea is not to list the difference from the Kafka platform and architecture perspective - e.g. distributed, scalable nature; rather it is to list the features that are from the messaging - producer/consumer perspective.
+The idea is not to list the difference from the Kafka platform and architecture perspective - e.g. distributed, scalable nature; rather it is to list the features that are from Message-Producer/Consumer perspective.

 ### Kafka
 Kafka is a high throughput distributed messaging platform typically used as a transport mechanism.
-Note: It is not used as application processing tool with business rules except on one new add-on with Kafka-Streams.
+Note: It is not typically used as application processing tool with business rules except when combined with kafka-streams where you can do some application processing logic. (it is claimed that it can infact be an alternative to processing frameworks like Apache-Spark)

 ### Typical use-cases for using Kafka
 * Messaging and decoupling systems